On the birational section conjecture with strong birationality assumptions: Introduction

 \subsection{Notation and conventions}

 Throughout the article, it is tacitly assumed that schemes do not have points of positive characteristic.
 In particular, fields are of characteristic $0$.
 Curves are smooth and geometrically connected.
 If $X$ is a curve, we denote by $\bar{X}$ its smooth completion.
+The letter $R$ always denotes a DVR with fraction field $K$ and residue field $k$.
+If $A$ is an abelian group, we denote by $\hat{A}$ the projective limit $\projlim_{n}A/nA$.
+We write b.l. (resp. $t$-b.l.) as an abbreviation for birationally liftable (resp. $t$-birationally liftable).